rslembo/PaymentGatewaySample/README.md

 or

-> Status: 404 - Not Found
+> Status: 204 - No Content

 or